DigitalState/Api/README.md

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Credits

-Original work has been developed by [Jason Wilder](https://github.com/jwilder/nginx-proxy).

 This work has been developed by [DigitalState.io](http://digitalstate.io)